Error analysis of the Lie splitting for semilinear wave equations with finite-energy solutions: Introduction

 with finite-energy initial data $(u^0,v^0) \in \dot H^1(\R^3) \times L^2(\R^3)$, as well as parameters $\mu \in \{-1,1\}$ and $\alpha \in [3,5]$.
 In this setting, a complete local wellposedness theory in the space $\dot H^1(\R^3) \times L^2(\R^3)$ for $(u,\partial_tu)$ has been established, where global existence is known for the defocusing case $\mu=1$.
 If $\alpha>5$, the problem is ill-posed at least in the focusing case $\mu=-1$.
 The energy-critical case $\alpha=5$ is much more challenging than the subcritical range $\alpha<5$.
 The theory is based on Strichartz estimates for the linear problem, see the monographs \cite{Sogge} and \cite{Tao2006}.

 To establish error bounds for time integration schemes, we show various discrete-time Strichartz estimates in Section \ref{SecStrich}.
 Here one controls discrete-time points $(u(n\tau))_{n\in \Z}$ of the solutions to the linear problem in spaces like $\ell^p(\Z,\ell^q(\R^3))$ by $L^2$-based norms of the initial data, where $\tau \in (0,1]$ is the time-step size.
 It is easy to see that a naive discrete-time version of results in continuous time fails.
-Instead, one has to introduce frequency cut-offs $\pi_K$ at level $K \ge 1$.
-The estimates then depend on $K\tau$, but are otherwise in complete analogy with the estimates in continuous time.
+Instead, one has to introduce frequency cut-offs $\pi_K$ at level $K \ge 1$; {i.e., $\pi_K=\mathcal{F}^{-1}\mathbbm{1}_{\{|\xi|\le K\}} \mathcal{F}$ with the Fourier transform $\mathcal{F}$.} The estimates then depend on $K\tau$, but are otherwise in complete analogy with the estimates in continuous time.
 Similar results for the Schrödinger equation have been obtained in \cite{IgnatSplitting} and \cite{ORS}, see also \cite{ORSBourgain} and \cite{FilteredLie} for the case of periodic boundary conditions.
-Moreover, Strichartz estimates for spatially discrete Schrödinger equations were treated in the seminal works \cite{FullyDiscrete} and \cite{NumDisp}.
-In Theorem \ref{ThmEndp} we also derive local-in-time estimates at the forbidden endpoint $(p,q)=(2,\infty)$ with an additional logarithmic correction depending on $K$ and the end-time $T$.
+Moreover, Strichartz estimates for spatially discrete Schrödinger equations were treated in the seminal works \cite{FullyDiscrete} and \cite{NumDisp}. {In contrast to the Schr\"odinger equation on $\R^n$, in the wave case one has to work with frequency-localized estimates and the Littlewood--Paley decomposition already for the basic Strichartz inqualities.} In Theorem \ref{ThmEndp} we also derive local-in-time estimates at the forbidden endpoint $(p,q)=(2,\infty)$ with an additional logarithmic correction depending on $K$ and the end-time $T$.
 Such an inequality was shown in \cite{Joly} for continuous time.